eurotech/kapua-eclipse/UPGRADE_NOTES.md

 With [#4112](https://github.com/eclipse/kapua/pull/4112) we deprecated `commons.db.pool.size.min` and `commons.db.pool.size.max` settings, switching to a new `commons.db.pool.size.fixed` setting which will configure the database connection pool to a fixed size with a default value of `5`.

 Backward compatibility is granted by `db.pool.size.strategy`.
-Default value is `fixed`, but it can be changed to `range` to continue use of a variable database connection pool.
-Be aware that at some point `range` strategy will be removed and only fixed size will be available.
+Default value is `range`, but it should be changed to `fixed` strategy because `range` strategy will be removed in future releases.

 ## DB Changes